Australia seeks age limit lift for Olympic soccer tournament - WHIZ News

 Carroll said it was an issue that the IOC and FIFA “will have to address.”

+FIFA said in a statement it “will work with relevant stakeholders to address all key matters related to this rescheduling.”

+A working group is being set up with input from all six continental confederations to oversee “a coordinated approach addressing the consequences of this pandemic,” FIFA said last week.

-“This hopefully is a once in history event, a postponement of the games,” he said.
-“I think with good working relationships, together we can get over all those technical details and ensure that people who have qualified remain qualified,.
+Postponing the Summer Games “hopefully is a once in history event,” Carroll said.
+“I think with good working relationships, together we can get over all those technical details and ensure that people who have qualified remain qualified.”

-Graham Arnold’s Australia squad earned a spot through the Asian Under-23 championship in January, joining other continental teams South Korea, Saudi Arabia and host Japan in the Olympic tournament.
+Australia earned a spot through the Asian under-23 championship in January, joining continental rivals South Korea, Saudi Arabia and host Japan in the Olympic tournament.

+Brazil, Argentina, France, Germany and Spain are also in the 16-nation lineup.

 Six players who were involved in Australia’s successful qualifying campaign would be out of contention for the Olympics if the tournament age limit isn’t increased.